nsoma97/bipartite-checker/README.md

 # Bipartite-checker
-Short code to check whether a graph is biparite
+A simple program that checks whether a graph is bipartite.

 ## Usage
 The usage is demonstrated in the tests.
 The graph is represented by a list of edges.